LINDA WERTHEIMER, HOST:

 HAMILTON: Thank you.

-JOE BLACK: I think there was.
-First of all, the summer, you know, is sort of a time when people usually don't come in mass to services.
+RABBI JOE BLACK: I think there was.
+First of all, in the summer - you know, it's sort of a time when people usually don't come en masse to services.
 And our sanctuary was filled.
-And also there were a lot of young people with their parents there, which you don't usually see in the summertime.
+And also, there were a lot of young people with their parents there, which you don't usually see in the summertime.

 WERTHEIMER: What did you talk about on Friday?

-WERTHEIMER: It's kind of a big pressure thing to think that you're going to stand up there on the (unintelligible) and give an important message on an important day like Friday.
+WERTHEIMER: So kind of a big-pressure thing, to think that you're going to stand up there on the bimah; and give an important message, on an important day like Friday.
 How do you think you did?

-BLACK: I don't know.
-People thanked me for what I said.
-And I'm not sure it's as much as the actual words that were said that were important.
-People, they want answers, but I think more than wanting answers they want to know that they're not alone.
+BLACK: Um, I don't know.
+I think people - people thanked me for what I said.
+And I'm not sure it's as much as the actual words that were said, that were important.
+People - they want answers.
+But I think more than wanting answers, they want to know that they're not alone.
 And that's the function of religion, too.
-That's what Abraham Joshua Heschel thought us, the rabbi.
+That's what Abraham Joshua Heschel taught us - the rabbi.
 Man is not alone.
 We come together.
 We help each other.
 We help one another.
 And we help those who are in need.
 And that's what I felt.

-WERTHEIMER: Rabbi Joe Black of Temple Emmanuel in Denver, Colorado.
+WERTHEIMER: Rabbi Joe Black of Temple Emanuel in Denver, Colorado.
 Rabbi, thank you so much.

 BLACK: My pleasure.
 My honor.